-Content: Here's my opening bid: more examples of effective field theory, anomalies effects of topology in QFT, lattice models of QFT and path integral representations for a wide variety of systems (including spin systems and fermions), large deviation theory, various notions of duality, conformal field theory in D = 1 + 1 and in D > 1 + 1.
-The choice of subject matter will evolve in response to the needs of the class membership.
+Content: Here's my opening bid: coarse-graining in QFT, effective field theory, anomalies, lattice models of QFT, effects of topology in QFT, and path integral representations for a wide variety of systems (including spin systems and fermions), large deviation theory, various notions of duality, conformal field theory in D = 1 + 1 and in D > 1 + 1.
+The choice of subject matter will evolve in response to the needs and interests of the class membership.

 Texts: I do not plan to follow any textbook very closely.
 My posted lecture notes will be the main text.
 The textbook by Zee is wonderful and you should all keep it by your bedside.
-I will sometimes refer you to some relevant sections of the following books, which I've tried to place on reserve at the UCSD Library (or are available electronically):
+I will sometimes refer you to some relevant sections of the following books:

-Quantum Field Theory in a Nutshell, by Anthony Zee (electronic version through UCSD library here).

-Quantum field theory and the standard model, by Matthew D. Schwartz.

-An Introduction to Quantum Field Theory, by Michael Peskin and Daniel Schroeder.

-Quantum field theory: an integrated approach, by Eduardo Fradkin.

-The quantum theory of fields, vol. 1: foundations by Steven Weinberg (electronic version through UCSD library here).
+- Quantum Field Theory in a Nutshell, by Anthony Zee (electronic version through UCSD library here). - Quantum field theory and the standard model, by Matthew D. Schwartz. - An Introduction to Quantum Field Theory, by Michael Peskin and Daniel Schroeder. - Quantum field theory: an integrated approach, by Eduardo Fradkin. - The quantum theory of fields, vol. 1: foundations by Steven Weinberg (electronic version through UCSD library here).